cascadiajs/cascadiajs-2020/src/views/pages/content/email-templates.md

 In addition to the 2 day conference, there are several hands-on workshops being offered following the event, including [JavaScript, Node.js, ReactJS and GraphQL workshops](https://2020.cascadiajs.com/workshops).
 These workshops are limited to 50 seats each, so each workshop attendee will plenty of opportunities to ask question and interact with the instructors.

 Anyway, I already bought my ticket, you should come!
-The deadline to register and get your swag in time for the conference is **July 24th**.
 Hope you can join me!

 Sincerely,